 The most popular hybrid vehicle is the Toyota Prius, which now comes in several models (liftback, C, V, Plugin).
 Month after month, and year after year, the Prius continues to outsell all other green makes and models.
 Its tremendous popularity is based on its size, affordable price, futuristic design, incredible gas mileage, and many other factors.
 Even so, Toyota isn’t resting on the past success of the Prius.
 The next generation model is due out in 2015 and poised to retain its crown of top selling hybrid car.

 Toyota is far from alone in this game.
 Most other auto manufacturers are also jumping into hybrid cars.
 These include Ford, Acura, Honda, Kia, Infiniti, Lexus, Lincoln, Nissan, Volkswagen, and more.
-And, as hybrid technologies continue to improve and become less expensive, we expect the best hybrid cars are yet to come.
+And, as hybrid technologies continue to improve and become less expensive, we expect the best hybrid cars are yet to come, including those in other countries.